Quansight/Quansight-website/apps/consulting/posts/up-and-running-with-prefect.md

 `prefect[viz]` is an optional extra which is only needed if you want to generate flow visualizations with Graphviz.

-## The Example: How much does it cost to ship all of the Palmer penguins🐧?
+## The Example: How Much Does It Cost to Ship All of the Palmer Penguins🐧?

 The Palmer penguins dataset is a great example dataset first published in 2014 by [Gorman, Williams, and Fraser][gorman williams fraser paper] and originally